 An exception may be signaled if the database connection user does not have sufficient privileges to modify the database.

-An error of type sql-database-error is signalled if object is not associated with an active database.
+'''

+update-records

-update-records delete-records update-records-from-instance
+update-records-from-instance

+'''

 Instances are referenced in the database by values stored in the key slots.
 If delete-records-from-instance is called with an instance of a class that does not contain any keys, then all records in that table will be deleted.